 Our carefully chosen staff has an appreciation for the cars and understands what these cars mean to their owners.
 Their combined experience in British and Special Interest automobiles is over 135 years.
 They are heavily involved in the British car community as participants and officers in various area Clubs.

-Rick Brodeur's training is as an electrical engineer, but he has long been involved in British cars as a hobby.
-His experience as a project manager has proven a great asset in his current position as Shop Manager.
-He is active in the Austin Healey Sports and Touring Club and currently owns an MG Midget, an Austin Healey Sprite and an Austin Healey 3000.
+Rick was our Shop Manager for 18 years and has recently retired from that job.
+He is working part-time supporting our computer network and advising when needed.
+His training is as an electrical engineer, but he has long been involved in British cars as a hobby.
+His experience as a project manager was a great asset when he worked as Shop Manager.
+He is active in the Austin Healey Sports and Touring Club and currently owns an MG Midget and an Austin Healey 3000 project.

 Dave is Ragtops & Roadsters' Operations Manager.
 He handles our marketing, advertising, building maintenance, and coordinates the workflow within our buildings.
 He is part of our team representing Ragtops & Roadsters at Concours and car shows during the summer and is likely the person you will first speak to when you call our shop.
 He is a long time British car enthusiast with a 1961 Triumph Italia (restored here in 1995) and a 1967 MGBGT.
 Dave is actively involved in The Vintage Triumph Register as well as the local chapter of the Delaware Valley Triumphs.